OCR-D/spec/glossary.md

 The semantics or function of a [block](#block) such as heading, page number, column, table...

+### Font family

+Within OCR-D, *font family* refers to grouping elements by font similarity.
+The semantics of a *font family* are up to the data producer.

 ### Glyph

 Within OCR-D, a glyph is the atomic unit within a [word](#word).